dotnet/designs/accepted/2020/net5/net5.md

 Ada is a developer on SkiaSharp, a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
-The project is already using multi-targeting to provide different implementations for different platform.
+The project is already using multi-targeting to provide different implementations for different platforms.
 To make it easier to use, she's adding a new `SkiaSharpImage` type, which represents a bitmap and is constructed via OS-provided data types.
 Ada uses `#if` to expose different constructors on different platforms: